elenlefoll/TextbookEnglish/index.md

-# Textbook English
+# Textbook English: A Corpus-Based Analysis of the Language of EFL textbooks used in Secondary Schools in France, Germany and Spain

 Welcome to the companion website to my PhD thesis!

 **Please note that this online appendix is under construction!**

 This is the Online Appendix.
-It includes the full code for all the analyses and the figures.
+It includes the full code for all the analyses, tables and figures.
 The code itself and, copyright permitting, the data to run it are available in the associated GitHub repository.
 All the code published on this page and in the repository is licensed under the GPL-3.0 License.
 The plots and tables are all licensed under <a href="https://creativecommons.org/licenses/by/4.0/" title="CC-BY 4.0" target="_blank" rel="noopener noreferrer">CC-BY 4.0</a>

 The thesis was submitted on 7 March 2022 but has not yet been defended.
 It can be made available <a href="https://elenlefoll.eu/#contact" target="_blank" rel="noopener noreferrer">upon request</a>.

-<a href="link" target="_blank" rel="noopener noreferrer">text</a>

 ## Chapter 1: Introduction

-- _Where is Brian?_
+\- _Where is Brian?_
-- _Brian is in the kitchen._
+\- _Brian is in the kitchen._
-- _Where is Jenny, the sister of Brian?_
+\- _Where is Jenny, the sister of Brian?_
-- _Jenny is in the bathroom._
+\- _Jenny is in the bathroom._

 More information on the context of this textbook dialogue can be found here: <a href="https://fr.wikipedia.org/wiki/Where_is_Brian%3F" target="_blank" rel="noopener noreferrer">https://fr.wikipedia.org/wiki/Where_is_Brian%3F</a>